top of page

 • Delivered by a behavioral health clinician in five or six visits.

 • WET is a brief treatment in which patients write about their target trauma for a portion of each session.
 Patients write about the same trauma for all WET appointments.
 Writing prompts focus on what you were thinking and feeling during the event and how the event has impacted your life.
 Revisiting the trauma event will reduce your distress over time and help you get relief from PTSD symptoms.
-WET does not have between session assignments.

 NIMH Logo.png